Rothamsted/rdf2pg/README.md

 }
 ```

 As above, `?name` is the property name that will be used for Cypher.
-If it's a URI, it will be converted by an URI-identifier converter. `?value` is converted to Cypher following the same rules described above.
+If it is a URI, it will be converted by an URI-identifier converter. `?value` is converted to Cypher following the same rules described above.

 ## Spring Configuration

-As mentioned earlier, all of the SPARQL mapping queries above can be configured to be used with a given dataset by means of a [Spring XML beans configuration file](TODO).
+As mentioned earlier, all of the SPARQL mapping queries above can be configured to be used with a given dataset by means of a [Spring XML beans configuration file](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html).
 Here it is an abstract:

 ```xml
 <beans...>